Industry40Lab/ErgoBot_AI/README.md

   <li>Graphical User Interface for operator communication</li>
 </ul>

 In summary, this work represents the first scale-up of the ARISE project, where the LLM model has been implemented in the ROS2 framework to facilitate human-robot interaction.
 The operator sends a vocal command to the robot through a microphone.
 The speech signal is transcribed using the VOSK API.
 The transcribed command is then forwarded to the Ollama 3.2 model via a ROS2 topic for the identification of the operator’s intention(s).
-As a result, the identified intention(s) is translated into low-level robot commands for trajectory planning via MoveIt2.
+As a result, the identified intention(s) are translated into low-level robot commands for trajectory planning via MoveIt2.

 <hr>